davidlesicnik/homelab-talos/README.md

 4. Use `talosctl` to apply configuration to machines and bootstrap the control plane.

 ## Handling Secrets

-Sensitive files are encrypted with a combination of [SOPS](https://github.com/getsops/sops) and [age](https://github.com/FiloSottile/age).

-Make sure the packages are installed before proceeding.

 - **Encryption:**
     Use the following command to encrypt the files with SOPS: (secrets file as an example)